freesewing/freesewing/markdown/org/docs/patterns/penelope/instructions/en.md

 - If desired, face the hem and vents.
 - Construct the vents with your preferred method
 - Press under the hem allowances of the skirt.
-- If hem is large enough and/or the fabric press under a small amount along the top to create a fold.
+- If hem is large enough and/or the fabric press under a small amount along the top, this will help to prevent farying.
 - Secure the hem in place with your preferred method.
 For instance you can sew from the outside or *Slipstitch* from the inside.
 Th8s comes down to how you want the finished product to look.

 <Tip>

-If the seam allowances are big enough you can sew the vents and hems with narrow hems.
+If the seam allowances are big enough you can sew the hems as narrow hems.
 This is especially useful if your fabric is prone to fraying.

 </Tip>